netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nslimitidentifier_module.rst

       Smooth or bursty request type.

-      \* SMOOTH - When you want the permitted number of requests in a given interval of time to be spread evenly across the timeslice
+      \* \ :literal:`SMOOTH`\  - When you want the permitted number of requests in a given interval of time to be spread evenly across the timeslice

-      \* BURSTY - When you want the permitted number of requests to exhaust the quota anytime within the timeslice.
+      \* \ :literal:`BURSTY`\  - When you want the permitted number of requests to exhaust the quota anytime within the timeslice.

       This argument is needed only when the mode is set to REQUEST\_RATE.